fgallaire/persistentlist/README.md

-### persistentlist - a simple persistent list carrying n objects, the n+1 objects removing the 1st object in the list
+### A simple persistent list carrying n objects, the n+1 objects removing the 1st object in the list

 Persistentlist is a simple persistent list carrying n objects, the last objects being appended at the end of the list.